williamhoos/testrepo/docs/source/architecture.rst

 Saving general settings
 -----------------------

-The next five methods are invoked when an administrative user clicks on the Save button at the bottom of the General Settings window in PEER:
+The next five methods (SG-02 to SG-06) are invoked when an administrative user clicks on the Save button at the bottom of the General Settings window in PEER:

 .. _Method SG-02: